 \subsection{Statement of the main theorems}

 Let $F$ be a non-archimedean locally compact field of residue characteristic $p\neq 2$ and let $G=\mrgl_{n}(F)$.
-For $\pi$ a supercuspidal representation of $G$, we recall several invariants given by the simple type theory of Bushnell-Kutzko \cite{bushnell129admissible} and the theory of endo-class of Bushnell-Henniart \cite{bushnell1996local}, which we refer to \S \ref{subsectiontypetheory} below for more details.
+For $\pi$ a supercuspidal representation of $G$, we recall several invariants given by the simple type theory of Bushnell-Kutzko \cite{bushnell129admissible} and the theory of endo-class of Bushnell-Henniart \cite{bushnell1996local}, for which we refer to \S \ref{subsectiontypetheory} below for more details.
 First of all, there is a unique tamely ramified extension $T/F$ up to $F$-isomorphism, called the tame parameter field of $\pi$.
 We write $d$ for the degree of the endo-class of $\pi$ which divides $n$ and is divided by $[T:F]$.
 We write $m$ for the integer such that $n=md$.
 Let $T_{m}$ be the unramified extension of degree $m$ over $T$.
 Here $T$, $d$, $m$, $T_{m}$ are intrinsically determined by $\pi$.

 To give an impression of what these invariants should be, we let $\varphi_{\pi}$ be the irreducible representation of the Weil group $\mathcal{W}_{F}$ corresponding to $\pi$ via the local Langlands correspondence.
-Then the restriction of $\varphi_{\pi}$ on the wild inetia subgroup $\mathcal{P}_{F}$ of $\mathcal{W}_{F}$ is semi-simple and can be written as direct sum of irreducible representations with each irreducible component of multiplicity exactly $m$.
+Then the restriction of $\varphi_{\pi}$ to the wild inertia subgroup $\mathcal{P}_{F}$ of $\mathcal{W}_{F}$ is semi-simple and can be written as a direct sum of irreducible representations with each irreducible component of multiplicity exactly $m$.
 We choose $\alpha$ to be any irreducible component of $\varphi_{\pi}|_{\mathcal{P}_{F}}$, then there exists a finite tamely ramified extension $T/F$ such that